gvwilson/sensibleadventures/coriandel/coriandel.md

 from Armaq doubled on him.
 He tried to roll out between them, and..."
 Another shrug.

 "How long ago was this?"
+I asked, though the collar had already told me.

 "About a month."

 "And you've been coming here ever since?"

-He nodded.
+Yet another shrug.
 "Came by once just to...
 I don't know.
-Just to look."
+Just to look, I guess."

 It was easy to fill in what he he hadn't said.
 Just to look.
-Just to see what happened after you died.
+Just to see what happened.
 Did the world notice?
 Did anything change?
 Or were the Bantangui right?
-Did the world just repeat itself, over and over, without ever noticing that it was doing so?
+Did the world repeat itself, over and over, without ever noticing that it was doing so?

-"And those sandal-lickers you chased off were on them like gargoyles on a dead sheep?"
+"And those sandal-lickers you chased off had decided they were fair game?"

-His nodded, his mouth set.
+He nodded instead of shrugging, his mouth set.

-I scanned the shuttered windows again.
-"And everyone else decided not to see it, because they'd rather have cockroaches in their soup than Darpani on their square."
+I glanced up at the shuttered windows.
+"And everyone decided not to see it, because they'd rather have cockroaches in their soup than Darpani on their square."